CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 yarn create cloudflare@latest my-first-worker
 ```

 The above commands set up everything I needed to start working with Cloudflare Workers.
-It only took a few minutes to be up and running.
+It only took a few minutes to get up and running.
 With Wrangler’s wrangler.toml configuration file, I could customize settings for my Worker, such as environment variables, and binding to external APIs or databases.

 ### Key Commands That Made My Workflow Smoother